Skip to main content

 3. Be better looking than the other products on the market

-Here’s where we stand on these 3 items.
+Here’s where we stand on affordability.

 Solar Energy Industries Association or SEIA reports the national average price of solar is $2.94 per watt for solar panels.
 For a 5kw system that would equate to $11,000.